 The Cajun case's refusal to accept blanket bans on terms is in tension with the "Made in U.S.A." decision, which accepted a legislative determination that "Made in U.S.A." and similar terms would invariably be misleading unless used according to the statutory definition.
-Similarly, the Supreme Court, in San Francisco Arts & Athletics Inc. v.
-United States Olympic Committee accepted that "Congress reasonably could conclude that most commercial uses of the Olympic words and symbols are likely to be confusing," which justified upholding a special law giving complete control over commercial uses of the term "Olympic" to the U.S. Olympic Committee, regardless of whether confusion or other harm was shown in a particular case.
+Similarly, the Supreme Court, in ?? accepted that "Congress reasonably could conclude that most commercial uses of the Olympic words and symbols are likely to be confusing," which justified upholding a special law giving complete control over commercial uses of the term "Olympic" to the U.S. Olympic Committee, regardless of whether confusion or other harm was shown in a particular case.